watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    ![In this screenshot, fabmedical/content-api is selected under Repositories, and the Tags blade appears on the right.](media/image69.png)

 10. From the cloud shell session attached to the VM, assign the v1 tag to each image with the following commands.
-Then list the Docker images to note that there are now two entries for each image; showing the latest tag and the v1 tag.
+Then list the Docker images to note that there are now two entries for each image: showing the latest tag and the v1 tag.
 Also note that the image ID is the same for the two entries, as there is only one copy of the image.

     ```bash
     docker tag [LOGINSERVER]/content-web:latest [LOGINSERVER]/content-web:v1